EPTLLC/brs-xss/README.md

 ![GitHub watchers](https://img.shields.io/github/watchers/EPTLLC/brs-xss?style=social)

 > **Note**
 > Donations are not required.
-If BRS-XSS is useful for you - putting a ⭐ helps me see that the project delivers value.
+If BRS-XSS is useful for you - putting a star helps me see that the project delivers value.

 # BRS-XSS